 Single-Line Angel on Moon

-Pictured here is an angel sitting on a simple crescent moon in an illustrative, single-line style.
-Below, the artist inked minimalist dots hanging like a jeweled chain from the moon.
+Here, an angel sits on a simple crescent moon in an illustrative, single-line style.
+The artist also inked minimalist dots hanging like a jeweled chain from the moon.

 Lilies With Mandala Lace

 Mandala embellishments are a versatile option: In this tattoo, only a few strands of mandala lace hang from the crescent moon, along with delicate lilies and botanicals.